 There is no system for registration of copyright in Malaysia.
-The Copyright (Amendment) Act 2012 introduced new Sections 26A, 26B and 26C into the Act and these provisions (together with the Copyright (Voluntary Notification) Regulations 2012) establish a new framework for the voluntary notification of copyright into Malaysian copyright law ("Voluntary Notification").
+The Copyright (Amendment) Act 2012 introduced Sections 26A, 26B and 26C into the Act and these provisions (together with the Copyright (Voluntary Notification) Regulations 2012) established a new framework for the voluntary notification of copyright into Malaysian copyright law ("Voluntary Notification").

-Voluntary Notification is made by filing: (i) the prescribed forms; (ii) a statutory declaration; and (iii) a copy of the work with the Controller of Copyright ("Controller").
-The Voluntary Notification must be accompanied by payment of the prescribed fees, and may be undertaken by (i) the author of the work, (ii) the owner of the copyright, (iii) an assignee of the copyright, (iv) a licensee of an interest in the copyright, or (v) a person acting on behalf of any of the persons referred to in items (i) to (iv).

-While the Voluntary Notification regime does not derogate from the requirement of non-formality for the enjoyment and exercise of copyright protection under the Berne Convention, copyright owners can use Voluntary Notification as a prima facie proof of ownership over their creative works.
+Voluntary Notification is made by filing: (i) the prescribed forms; (ii) a statutory declaration; and (iii) a copy of the work, with the Controller of Copyright (the Intellectual Property Office of Malaysia) ("Controller").
+The Voluntary Notification must be accompanied by payment of the prescribed fees and may be undertaken by: (i) the author of the work; (ii) the owner of the copyright; (iii) an assignee of the copyright; (iv) a licensee of an interest in the copyright; or (v) a person acting on behalf of any of the persons referred to in items (i) to (iv).
+While the Voluntary Notification regime does not derogate from the requirement of non-formality for the enjoyment and exercise of copyright protection under the Berne Convention, copyright owners can use Voluntary Notification as prima facie proof of ownership over their creative works.
+However, such prima facie proof of ownership can be challenged in court as decided in Syarikat Faiza Sdn Bhd & Anor v Faiz Rice Sdn Bhd & Anor and another suit [2017] MLJU 1595 mentioned in question 7.1 below.